hallamaria1997/02476_mlops/reports/README.md

 > **How many tests did you implement and what are they testing in your code?**
 >
 > Answer length: 50-100 words.
->
-> Example:
-> *In total we have implemented X tests.
-Primarily we are testing ... and ... as these the most critical parts of our*
-> *application but also ... .*
->
 > Answer: